Luvya15/Luvya15/README.md

 ✨ The Goal: Bridging the gap between the precision of life sciences and the endless possibilities of tech.

 🛠️ Current Toolbox:-
-Web Tech: HTML5 • CSS3 • Tailwind CSS • React
+Web Tech: HTML5 • CSS3 • React

 Mindset: Data structures • Algorithmic logic • Computational science